qyw0/take-home-exercise-SR-data-analyst/README.md

 ## Your assignment

 **Step 1:**\
-Explore and decribe the information contained in the datasets found in the **data** folder in words (!), including any limitations you wish to highlight.
-Useful information can be found under **documentation**.\
+Explore and decribe the information contained in the sample dataset made available for download [here](https://drive.google.com/file/d/114f1iOqYWvgFgMx-QJZEsUEkq5HF84EA/view?usp=sharingin) in words (!), including any limitations you wish to highlight.
+Supporting material is provided in the **documentation** folder.\
 **Step 2:**\
 Visualise and describe your main findings to the PM.\
 **Step 3:**\